hplp/ai-hardware-project-6501-group10/Final Report/Final_Project_Report.md

 2. Hardware Analysis with NVDLA Simulator: Analyze execution time for quantized models deployed on the NVDLA simulator to understand their hardware performance.
 3. Hardware Analysis with Scale-Sim: Evaluate metrics such as utilization, mapping efficiency, cycles, and bandwidth to understand how models perform in terms of hardware resource use.

-Expected outcomes include:
-- Examine the effects of quantization on accuracy, execution time, and hardware utilization.

 ---